Hoyasumii/bee-movie/README.md

 What right do they have to our honey?

 We live on two cups a year.
-They put it in lip balm for no reason whatsoeve
+They put it in lip balm for no reason whatsoever